FrederikTobner/JANUS/book/src/chapter-03-boot-process/booting-up.md

 (lldb) b kernel_main
 Breakpoint 1: where = kernel.elf`kernel_main + 15 at main.c:42:15
 ```

+[!side]
+Breakpoints work by replacing the instruction at that address with a special INT3 instruction that traps to the debugger.
+[/!side]

 **What this means:** LLDB found the `kernel_main` function in our kernel at line 42 of main.c.
 When execution reaches that address, LLDB will pause the CPU.